Kodeclik Blog

 Consecutive Exterior Angles

-On the other hand, consecutive exterior angles are the pair of angles on the same side of the transversal and outside the parallel lines, and they are also supplementary.
+In contrast to consecutive interior angles, consecutive exterior angles are the pair of angles on the same side of the transversal but outside the parallel lines, and it turns out they are also supplementary!

-Let us continue marking consecutive exterior angles in the above diagram.
+Let us mark consecutive exterior angles in our original diagram.
 We get:

 Here, angles 5 and 6 are consecutive exterior angles.
 Similarly, angles 7 and 8 are consecutive exterior angles.
 Again, they add up to 180.
 You can convince yourself that this must be true with a similar idea.
 Angle 5 is equal to angle 3.
 Similarly, angle 6 is equal to angle 4.
 But we already know that angles 3 and 4 are supplementary! (because they are consecutive interior angles!).
 Thus the consecutive exterior angles 5 and 6 are supplementary.
 Similarly, consecutive exterior angles 7 and 8 are also supplementary.